Pierre-Monier/apodWallpaper/README.md

 This package purpose is to allow you to set the actual APOD image as your wallpaper.
-This package only works on linux system with a gnome base desktop environment.
-You can make pull request to make it works on other desktop system (cinnamon, kde...)
+It works on every desktop system (Linux, MacOs and Windows)

 Install it with